Corns & Calluses

 • Surgical procedures might cost up to $3,000.

 Revive Hand & Foot Institute provides accurate price quotes during the initial consultation.
-Corn treatment may be covered by insurance if this condition is causing mobility problems, physical discomfort, and other symptoms.
-Our expert team helps each patient gather and submit the necessary documents to have their procedure reimbursed.
+Corn and callus treatment may be covered by insurance if this condition is causing mobility problems, physical discomfort, and other symptoms.
+Our professional team helps each patient gather and submit the necessary documents to have their procedure reimbursed.

 What Makes Our Corn Treatment Different From Others?